 Resources available to chains are limited.
-The resources include memory usage, storage I/O, computation, transaction/block size and state database size.
-There are several mechanisms to manage access to resources and to prevent individual components of the chain from consuming too much of any resource.
-Weights are the mechanism used to manage the time is takes to validate a block.
+These resources include memory usage, storage I/O, computation, transaction/block size and state database size.
+Substrate makes several mechanisms available to manage access to resources and to prevent individual components of the chain from consuming too much of any resource.
+Weights are the mechanism used to manage the time it takes to validate a block.
 Generally speaking, this comes from limiting the storage I/O and computation.

 The maximum block weight should be equivalent to one-third of the target block time, allocating one third for block construction, one third for network propagation, and one third for import and verification.
 Doubling the block time would allow a doubling of the maximum block weight.
 These tuning options give runtime developers a way to make the optimal transaction per second vs. hardware requirement trade-offs for their use case.
 These trade-offs can be tuned with runtime updates to keep up with hardware and software improvements.

 Weights represent the limited time that your blockchain has to validate a block.
 This includes computational cycles, and storage I/O. A custom implementation may use complex structures to express this.
 Substrate weights are simply a numeric value.

 A weight calculation should always:

 - Be computable ahead of dispatch.
 A block producer should be able to examine the weight of a dispatchable before actually deciding to accept it or not.

 - Consume few resources itself.
 It does not make sense to consume similar resources computing a transaction's weight as would be spent to execute it.
 Thus, weight computation should be much lighter than dispatch.

 - Be able to determine resources used without consulting on-chain state.
 Weights are good at representing fixed measurements or measurements based solely on the parameters of the dispatchable function where no expensive I/O is necessary.
 Weights are not so useful when the cost is dependent on the chain-state.

 In the case that the weight of a dispatchable is heavily dependent on chain-state case, two options are available: